martinthomson/i-d-template/doc/REPO.md

 If you already have a draft, then that decision is already made for you.

 Make a draft file in the root of the repo.
 The name of the file is important; make it match the name of your draft.
+Don't include a version number in the name.
 Our example would be `draft-ietf-unicorn-protocol.md` in markdown.

 You can copy of one of the examples files ([markdown](https://github.com/martinthomson/i-d-template/blob/master/doc/example.md) or